Perhaps no aspect of Regulatory Information Management (RIM) is more complicated than CMC changes.

 - Implementation of the change in QMS (also tracked in RIM to close the activity).

-RIM clearly sites in the middle of all of these activities.
+RIM clearly sits in the middle of all of these activities.
 Without a unified data model, end-to-end workflows, and a framework of notifications, alerts, and automated trackers, there are many manual steps and opportunities for mistakes.

 For those companies, they may want to consider if some of their technology is nearing end of life, based on cost to operate, efficiency and risk.
 When considering a replacement, business processes need to be examined before, or in conjunction with technology.
 Asking the right questions when choosing new technology will help to move closer to a better Regulatory Information Management solution.